Digital Public Art Program

 The WA Museum engaged the Aboriginal Art Centre Hub Western Australia (AACHWA) to run an expression of interest process to select suitable artists and content for stages two, three and four.
 AACHWA's engagement extended to project coordination and providing cultural advice with AACHWA CEO Chad Creighton, a Bardi and Nyu Nyul man from the Kimberley, leading the curatorial process in collaboration with WA Museum.

-Header image is a combination of imagery from all three artists from Stage Three.
+Header image is a combination of imagery from the Milpa Digital Art Project and Michael Jalaru Torres.

 Discover our artists